.jpg)

 Course description

-The course is aimed at GPs who want to gain an academic qualification in occupational medicine and doctors already working in the field - especially in specialist training posts - who want to prepare for professional exams with the Faculty of Occupational Medicine (FOM).
+The course is aimed at GPs who want to gain an academic qualification in occupational medicine and doctors already working in the field, including those in specialist training posts and those undertaking the portfolio (formely CESR) route, who want to prepare for professional exams with the Faculty of Occupational Medicine (FOM).

-The course is also suitable for doctors in other disciplines who have an interest in occupational medicine.
+The course is also suitable for clinically trained doctors in other disciplines who have an interest in occupational medicine.

 This course aims to provide you with the core knowledge required by medical practitioners working in the field of occupational medicine, and to allow you to pursue an academic qualification in this subject.

-We will teach you the rudiments of research methods, critical appraisal and critical objectivity so that on a life-long basis you will apply your knowledge to assess for, and make, evidence based decisions.
+We will teach you the rudiments of research methods, critical appraisal and critical objectivity to foster life-long skills that will enable you to assess and make evidence based decisions.

 Special features